-1. Create a quick note: Use Quick Notes to take down any thoughts and ideas, just like you do in sticky notes.
-Each Quick Note is immediately saved as a page in the Unfiled Notes section of the Quick Notes notebook.
+1. Create a quick note: Use Quick Notes to jot down any thoughts and ideas, just like sticky notes.
+Each Quick Note is instantly saved as a page in the Unfiled Notes section of the Quick Notes notebook.
 You can also create keyboard shortcuts for this and add your bullet list to your home screen.

 2. Search across all of your notes: The more often you use OneNote the more content you’ll be storing.
 It can quickly become your go-to place for everything and anything.
 If you’re like me, you’ll quickly forget where you stored things!
 Luckily the built-in search feature is amazing.

 3. Share your notebook and collaborate in real-time: OneNote’s possibilities don’t end with shopping lists and personal to-do lists.
-In today’s day in age, teams need to collaborate in real-time, from everywhere in the world.
-OneNote notebooks can be used to keep projects organized, share notes about clients and work with your team, share the highlights and action items from meetings, and provide an internal Wiki to store processes.
+In today’s day in age, teams need to collaborate in real-time, from anywhere - no matter the location.
+OneNote notebooks can be used to keep projects organized, share notes about clients with your team, share the highlights and action items from meetings, and provide an internal Wiki to store processes.

 4. Draw and handwrite notes: Until the time that I started using OneNote, I felt the need to carry around a pen and notepad in my bag all the time.
 In OneNote, you can type notes, write notes, convert handwritten notes to text, and even draw directly on the page.
 Argh!

 5. Tags to categorize notes: Tags are a way to categorize notes in OneNote.
 With tags, you can quickly return to important items, remind yourself about tasks, or filter on notes you’d like to share with others.
 You can tag anything from a single line of text to an entire paragraph.

 6. Integrate OneNote with Outlook Flags: Now, we’re getting to OneNote’s true potential!
 As you take notes and plan projects in OneNote, you might wonder how to manage deadlines and remember the things on your to-do list.
 One way is to create Outlook tasks.
 Then you can view and track those tasks in Outlook and even get reminders.